Cielquan/commit-msg-jira-hook/README.rst

         args: ["--jira-tag=<TAG>"]

 Exchange the placeholders with your actual config.

+Args to specify hook behavior:
-``--jira-tag`` is mandatory.
+    - ``--jira-tag`` is mandatory.
-``--auto`` can be omitted or changed to ``--always`` to always prepend JIRA tag to commit msg even when its already there.
+    - ``--auto`` can be omitted or changed to ``--always`` to always prepend JIRA tag to commit msg even when its already there.
-``--deactivate-with`` takes a string which, when present at the start of the commit msg, deactivates adding the JIRA tag to commit msg and removes the string from the commit msg.
+    - ``--deactivate-with`` takes a string which, when present at the start of the commit msg, deactivates adding the JIRA tag to commit msg and removes the string from the commit msg.
-``--no-error`` silences the error which occurs when the current branch has no JIRA tag.
+    - ``--no-error`` silences the error which occurs when the current branch has no JIRA tag.

 Lastly install the hook: